NationalSecurityAgency/skills-docs/docs/overview/README.md

 #### Project Administration
 A Project is composed of Subjects which are made of Skills and a single skill defines a training unit within the gamification framework.
-Subjects are a way to group and organize skill definitions within a gameified training profile.
+Subjects are a way to group and organize skill definitions within a gamified training profile.
 Screenshots below demonstrates the dashboard's page to create and manage subjects:
 ![SkillTree Dashboard Subjects](./screenshots/Screenshot_2021-03-31SkillTreeDashboard.png)